 Grants are dispersed on a first come, first serve basis to eligible applicants while funding is available.

-Applicants must have paid at least $75 on their account in the three months prior to applying for a grant.
+Applicants must have paid at least $50 on their account in the past three months.

 Exceptions may be made in cases of extreme hardships.